 FOR A SONG

 Seven love poems with seven etchings and relief prints by Natalie d'Arbeloff.
-Published by NdA Press in 1980 as a limited edition of fifteen copies, plus one special copy bound in vellum.
-The text was engraved with a power tool on metal plates, recalling lovers' graffiti on walls, tree-trunks, benches.
+NdA Press 1980.
+Limited edition of fifteen copies plus one special copy bound in vellum.
+The text was engraved with a power tool on metal plates.

 Copies 1-5: black ink on Japanese Hodomura heavy white wove paper, hand-bound in natural goatskin.